openvino/mtb-solidity/documentation.md

 - Extends `ERC20Votes` so delegations and snapshots run against a stable supply immune to rebases.
 - `assetsPerShare()` / `sharesPerAsset()` expose the real-time ratio so front-ends can compute `price(TOKEN) = price(wTOKEN) / assetsPerShare`.
 - Splits automatically show up in the vault because `totalAssets()` reads the DAO token balance—no manual sync is required and Uniswap v2/v3/v4 can list `gOVI` as a plain ERC-20.
 This wrapper design fixes the governance issues of rebasing tokens by making voting power depend on stable share balances while still reflecting supply changes through the exchange rate.
+It also keeps the asset compatible with any Uniswap version (v2/v3/v4) or similar AMM, rather than locking the system to v2.

 ## Governance Stack
 ### OpenvinoGovernor